Course Outline

 - Risk of log management in edge and non-edge architecture

-- What is return of investment on Intelligent IoT?
+- What is the return on investment for Intelligent IoT?

-- In Utility- Power Quality, Energy management, Other analytic as service (AAS)
+- In Utility - Power Quality, Energy management, Other analytics as a service (AAS)

 - Introduction to digital signal processing